nrc/r4cppp/hello-world.md

 ##### 2

-We don't actually use that argument in `foo`.
-Usually, Rust will warn us about this.
-By prefixing the argument name with `_` we avoid these warnings.
-In fact, we don't need to name the argument at all, we could just use `_`.
+In fact, we don't need to name the parameter at all, we could just use `_`.